KafantarisKonstantinos/Connect4/README.md

-ONOMA: Kafantaris Konstantinos , AEM :03230
+Name: Kafantaris Konstantinos

-Sto parakatw keimeno perigrafontai kapoia kommatia tou kwdika pou xreiazontai epejhghsh

-1. STO PARAKATO KOMMATI ARXIKOPOIOYNTAI OI EIKONES OI OPOIES EINAI APARAITHTES,prepei na dwthei to svsto filepath pros thn eikona
+In the following text , there are given information about the files

-Seires 69,79-83 , sto "Connect4" file :
+1.Here we instantiate the basic images for the project, the correct filepath should be given Lines 69,79-83 , in "Connect4" file :
         ImageIcon imageIcon = new ImageIcon("C:/JAVA/extra/connect4platform.jpg");

         // creates the sequins for each player